accraze/latestCraze/README.md

 #The Latest Craze <a href="https://travis-ci.org/accraze/latestCraze" target="__blank"><img src="https://travis-ci.org/accraze/latestCraze.svg?branch=master"></a>
-Simple end-to-end e-commerce solution written in NodeJS with Stripe payment gate.
+Simple end-to-end e-commerce solution written in NodeJS with Stripe payment gate and email order confirmations.

+To test payment gateway use card number '4242424242424242' with any CCV and expiration.

 ##Running locally